Can Spouses of Deceased Veterans Receive Benefits?

 - You are the biological, adoptive, or foster parent of the deceased veteran or service member

-For any and all dependents including surviving spouses, children, or parents to receive benefits, the following must be proven evident:
+For any and all dependents including surviving spouses, children, or parents to receive DIC benefits, one of the following must be proven:

-- The service member died while on active duty or active duty training
+- The Veteran died while on active duty, active duty for training, or inactive-duty training

-- The veteran died from a service-connected illness, injury, or disability
+- The Veteran died from a service-connected illness or injury

 Survivors’ and Dependents’ Educational Assistance